 This action will provide a clearer view of each product category's sales performance, helping you analyze them individually without the distraction of the overall total.
 It's a valuable technique for fine-tuning your analysis.

 Deleting a pivot table is a straightforward process that won't impact your original data.
-Imagine you've created a pivot table to analyze the performance of your marketing campaigns.
+Imagine you've created a pivot table to analyze the performance of your marketing campaigns in a few clicks.
 Over time, you may want to remove this pivot table to declutter your spreadsheet or make way for a new analysis.

 Here's how to safely delete a pivot table: